-Cellular localization: Cell nucleus/Cytoplasm.
+Cellular localization: Cytoplasm.

-A qualified pathologist experienced in immunohistochemistry procedures must evaluate positive and negative tissue controls before interpreting patient specimens.
+experienced qualified pathologist immunohistochemistry procedures must evaluate positive and negative tissue controls before interpreting patient specimens.

 Positive staining intensity should be assessed within the context of any background staining of the negative reagent control.

 Note: A negative result means that the antigen in question was not detected, but not that the antigen is not present in the cells/tissues tested.
 An antibody panel may be used to support the results in some circumstances.
 Additionally, the morphology of each tissue sample should be examined utilizing a hematoxylin and eosin stained section.
 A qualified pathologist must interpret the patient's morphologic findings and pertinent clinical data.